 * Relaxed Performance

-Power City is the most beautiful city in the world, clean, pure – perfect; but not by accident.
+Power City is the most beautiful city in the world, clean, pure and perfect; but not by accident.
 Local hero Laser Beak Man works hard to keep it that way.
-Drawing energy from the underground Magna Crystals that power the City his beak has the ability to shoot lasers that turn bad to good.
-That is until Peter Bartman, evil genius, and Laser Beak Man’s estranged childhood friend, steals the Magna Crystals.
-Robbed of his super powers, Laser Beak Man must find a way to stop his oldest nemesis from destroying Power City.
+Drawing energy from the underground Magna Crystals that power the City, his beak has the ability to shoot lasers that turn bad to good.
+That is until Peter Bartman, evil genius and Laser Beak Man’s estranged childhood friend, steals the Magna Crystals, robbing our colourful superhero of his powers.

 |The Arts||Critical and Creative Thinking|